Diagram calculus for a type affine $C$ Temperley--Lieb algebra, I

+\item Assume $\a(d)>1$ and let $e$ be the edge connected to node 1.
+If $e$ is not connected to node $1'$, then it is decorated and the first decoration is a $\bcirc$.
+If $e$ is connected to $1'$, then exactly one of the following three conditions are met: \begin{enumerate} \item $e$ is undecorated. \item $e$ is decorated by a single $\btri$. \item $e$ is decorated by a single block of decorations consisting of an alternating sequence of closed and open decorations such that the first decoration is a $\bcirc$. \end{enumerate} We have analogous restrictions for nodes $1'$, $n+2$, and $(n+2)'$, where we replace first with last for nodes $1'$ and $(n+2)'$ and closed decorations are replaced with open decorations for nodes $n+2$ and $(n+2)'$.

-\item ; \end{enumerate} where the rectangle represents a sequence of blocks (possibly empty) such that each block is a single $\btri$ and the diagram in (ii) can only occur if $d$ is not decorated by any open decorations.
-Also, the occurrences of the $\bcirc$ decorations occurring on the propagating edge have the highest (respectively, lowest) relative vertical position of all decorations occurring on any propagating edge.
-In particular, if the rectangle in (iv) (respectively, (v)) is empty, then the $\bcirc$ decoration has the highest (respectively, lowest) relative vertical position among all decorations occurring on propagating edges.
-We have an analogous requirement for the eastern end of $e$, where the closed decorations are replaced with open decorations.
-Furthermore, if there is a non-propagating edge connected to $1$ or $1'$ (respectively, $n+2$ or $(n+2)'$) it must be decorated only by a single $\bcirc$ (respectively, $\wcirc$).
-Finally, no other $\bcirc$ or $\wcirc$ decorations appear on $d$.
+\item Assume $\a(d)=1$.
+Then the western end of $d$ is equal to one of the diagrams in Figure~\ref{Fig110--Fig115}, where $u\in\{\emptyset,\btri\}$ and the other rectangles represent a sequence of blocks (possibly empty) such that each block is a single $\btri$.
+Moreover, if $d$ is the diagram in Figure~\ref{Fig112}, then no more decorations occur on $d$.
+Also, the occurrences of the $\bcirc$ decorations occurring on the propagating edges have the highest (respectively, lowest) relative vertical position of all decorations occurring on any propagating edge.
+We have an analogous restrictions for the eastern end of $d$, where the closed decorations are replaced with open decorations.